-Most visits to Las Vegas are confined to the Strip and downtown, so it is not necessary to hire a car as both are easily navigable by foot and there are several forms of transport that can be used.
-Public transport is limited to buses, but private trolley services, taxicabs, monorail links and free shuttle services, courtesy of the casinos, are also available.
-Local buses run the length of the Strip and into downtown and operate 24 hours a day with a flat fare including transfers.
-The old-fashioned Las Vegas Strip Trolley also runs the length of the Strip from 9.30am to 2am, and the Downtown Trolley circles between the Stratosphere and downtown from 7am to 11pm.
-A state-of-the-art monorail runs above the streets, operating from 7am to 2pm daily between the Sahara Hotel and the MGM Grand.
+Most visits to Las Vegas are confined to The Strip and downtown, so it is not necessary to hire a car as both are easily navigable by foot and there are several forms of transport that can be used.
+Public transport is limited to buses, but private trolley services, taxis, monorail links and free casino shuttle services, are also available.
+Local buses run the length of The Strip and into downtown and operate 24 hours a day with a flat fare including transfers.
+The old-fashioned Las Vegas Strip Trolley also runs the length of The Strip from 9:30am to 2am, and the Downtown Trolley circles between the Stratosphere and downtown from 7am to 11pm.
+A state-of-the-art monorail runs above the streets, operating from 7am to 2am daily between the Sahara Hotel and the MGM Grand.
 Taxis are plentiful and can be found lined up outside every hotel and casino and at taxi stands.
-Car hire is popular with visitors although it is best to avoid driving along the Strip as traffic is heavy and there is little parking available.
+Car hire is popular with visitors although it is best to avoid driving along The Strip as traffic is heavy and there is little parking available.
 Cars are the most practical way to explore outside Las Vegas, although there are bus tours offered to Hoover Dam.
 Visitors need a valid driver's license and must be 21 years old; under-25s are usually subject to surcharges.
 To really fit in, why not consider hiring a limousine?
 Although not entirely practical, it can be a fun way to feel part of the glitz and glamour and there are several limousine agencies in the city.

 Become our Las Vegas Travel Expert

 We are looking for contributors for our Las Vegas travel guide.
 If you are a local, a regular traveller to Las Vegas or a travel professional with time to contribute and answer occasional forum questions, please contact us.